jtoguri/zet/20220405131036/README.md

 If we want to throw stderr away we can use `output > /dev/null`.
 This file is a system device often referred to as a *bit bucket*, which accepts input and does nothing with it.

+## Redirecting Standard Input
+To redirect stdin we use the `<` redirect operator like so: `command < input.txt`, changing the source of stdin from the keyboard to the file `input.txt`

 SOURCES:
 * [TLCL - Willliam Shotts p.
 55-58](https://linuxcommand.org/tlcl.php)